 The deal was to leave at 5:30 Sunday morning.
-That would get us to Montreal right around noon.
-The drive is easy and beautiful.
-I-87 North takes you just about the whole way.
-You hit the Adirondacks not too far past Saratoga Springs and the view is enough to shut everyone up in the car for a while.
+That would get us to Montreal by noon.
+The drive is easy and beautiful, and I-87 North takes you just about the whole way.
+You hit the Adirondacks not too far past Saratoga Springs and the view is enough to shut everyone up in the car.

 Five minutes after you pass through customs your cellphone is roaming.
 Another 55 minutes or so after that you're in Montreal.